Deaf Parenting

 • the realities behind common assumptions

-These experiences reflect both personal journeys and wider social contexts.
+These experiences move between personal journeys and wider social contexts.

 Truth vs Assumptions